Range Angle Response

 .

-The positions of subarrays in the user grid, given as a 3-by-N real matrix, where N is the number of subarrays in the array.
+The positions of the subarrays in the custom grid, defined as a 3—by-N real matrix, where N is the number of subarrays in the array.
 Each column of the matrix represents the position of one subarray in the local coordinate system of the array.
-The coordinates are expressed as [x
+Coordinates are expressed as [x

 ; y